MV Renasa

 MV Renasa is a Dutch river tanker which was involved in an accident on 9 January 2004 which demolished a windmill.

 History

 Renasa was built by Stocznia Koźle Serwis Sp z o.o., (now Damen Shipyards Koźle) and launched in 1999.

 Accident

-On 9 January 2004, Renasa was involved in an accident on the Prinses Margrietkanaal that resulted in the De Haensmolen, Grou, Friesland, which stood on the corner of the Pikmeer, being demolished.
+On 9 January 2004, Renasa was involved in an accident on the Prinses Margriet Canal that resulted in the De Haensmolen, Grou, Friesland, which stood on the corner of the Pikmeer, being demolished.
 De Haensmolen has since been repaired and rebuilt in a new position by the Biggemeer.